loki1512/TDS-Project-2/Goodreads/goodreads.md

 ## Description of Analysis

 Sure!
-Let’s break down the analysis of the dataset into simpler terms.
+LetÂ’s break down the analysis of the dataset into simpler terms.

 ### Overview of the Dataset
 - The dataset contains **10,000 rows** and **23 columns**.
 Each row represents a different book, while the columns provide various details about those books.